 I am always on the lookout for prints and paintings to add to my collection.
 I am particularly interested in any early-edition prints by Tsuchiya Koitsu, Torii Kotondo and Shotei (Takahashi Hiroaki).
 By early edition I mean prints that were printed during their lifetime (lifetime strikes).

-If you have such prints that you are willing to sell at a reasonable price, please email me their details including thorough condition report, selling price, and LARGE clear image(s) of each print, including front and verso images.
-Due to the large volume of email requests I receive (and the fact that I work a "typical" Japanese work week of 6 days/70+ hours at my regular job), I am unfortunately only able to respond to your email if I am interested in purchasing your item.
+If you have such artworks that you are willing to sell at a reasonable price, please email me their details including thorough condition report, selling price, and LARGE clear images of each artwork, including front and verso images.
+Due to the large volume of email requests I receive (and the fact that I work a "typical" Japanese work week of 6 days/70+ hours), I am unfortunately only able to respond to your email if I am interested in purchasing your artwork.

-Note: I do not purchase framed prints, or prints that have been mounted to a backing.
+Note: I do not purchase framed artworks, or artworks that have been mounted to a backing.
 The images you send me will need to be of the artwork alone, unframed and unmatted.

-The prints or paintings would have to be unframed and in at least very good condition (no matte burn; no tears, creases, folds, stains, foxing; no margin trimming; not backed or glued down to a backing or the front matte).
+The artwork would have to be unframed and in at least very good condition (no matte burn; no tears, creases, folds, stains, foxing; no margin trimming; not backed or glued down to a backing or the front matte).
 Some creasing and stains in the margins may be ok.
 When you email me, please include the following:

-You would have to be prepared to ship the items to me here in Japan for final appraisal prior to payment.
-If you email me photos of any damage you find on the prints before you post them, the chances of me rejecting them on appraisal will be almost zero -- to date I have never had to return an item to a seller.
+You would have to be prepared to ship the artwork to me here in Japan for final appraisal prior to payment.
+If you email me photos of any damage you find on the artwork before you post it, the chances of me rejecting it on appraisal will be almost zero -- to date I have never had to return an artwork to a seller.

-- Dimensions of the print/painting (size of the painted area, not including the frame, matte, or margins);
+- Dimensions of the artwork (size of the printed/painted area, not including the frame, matte, or margins);

 - A list of any of the above-mentioned damages that you find;

-- Large images of the entire print/painting, including margins and verso (rear of the print);
+- Large images of the entire artwork, including margins and verso (rear of the artwork);

 - Large, close-up images of the damaged areas;

-- If possible, an indication of how much you'd like to sell the print/painting for.
+- If possible, an indication of how much you'd like to sell the artwork for.

-For U.S.A. sellers the postage cost will be around US$25 via USPS Priority Mail International for oban-sized prints (10 x 15 inches).
-Larger prints can perhaps be carefully rolled in a sturdy four-inch tube (or larger) for about the same price.
-See my article on safe packaging of prints here.
-I will make payment upon safe receipt of your prints and confirmation of their reported condition, either via
+For U.S.A. sellers the postage cost will be around US$35 via USPS Priority Mail International for oban-sized prints (10 x 15 inches).
+Larger artworks can perhaps be carefully rolled in a sturdy four-inch tube (or larger) for about the same price.
+See my article on safe packaging of artworks here.
+I will make payment upon safe receipt of your artwork and confirmation of their reported condition, either via